lnferris/ocean_data_tools/README.md

 ## How to Contribute

 * Want to make changes or add a new function?
 (1) Fork the repository (make your own separate copy), (2) make changes, and (3) open a 'pull request'.
 Once approved, it can be merged into the master branch.
 If you wish to chat beforehand about your contribution, open an issue or email lnferris@alum.mit.edu.
 * Don't use git often and don't want to remember all the terminal commands?
-Download GitHub for desktop <https://desktop.github.com/>.
+Download [GitHub Desktop](https://desktop.github.com/).
 * Find a bug in the code?
 Open an 'issue' to notify contributors and create an official record.

 Before contributing, please see [Contents](#contents-1) and consider how your function fits into ocean_data_tools and its ethos of structure arrays.
 At a minimum, functions must be well-documented and address a specific freely-available oceanographic data source which can be accessed by anyone online.